poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 At the end, I think you should know and understand how to extend iq stanzas and messages.
 Now, it is your idea how to extend it, what to add inside `#doing some stuff` etc.

-For example you can send with xmpp data from numpy to serwer, serwer will process this and send you a respond after doing some work.
+For example you can send with xmpp data from numpy to server, server will process this and send you a respond after doing some work.
 But elements like this, should be processed inside plugin, Clients implementation just have to decide what to do with this, who is confidental to receive that information etc. For example, you can set a password, create permission table, and authorize only people which have sent proper password :)

 Usefull reference:
 ------------------